String topology for stacks: Introduction

 The orbifold intersection pairing defines a structure of associative, graded commutative algebra on $\Horb{\scom}(\XX)$ for any almost complex orbifold $\XX$.
 As a vector space the orbifold homology $\Horb{\scom}(\XX)$ coincides with the homology of the inertia stack $\IXX$, but the grading is shifted according to the age as in~\cite{CR, FG}.

 In the compact case, the orbifold intersection pairing is identified with the Chen-Ruan product, via orbifold Poincar\'e duality.

-We also prove that the loop product, string product and intersection pairing (for almost complex orbifolds) can be twisted by a cohomology class in $H\lcom(\LXX\times_{\XX}\LXX)$ or $H\lcom(\IXX \times_{\XX} \IXX)$, satisfying the 2-cocyle condition (see Propositions~\ref{pr:twistedassociativity},~\ref{twistedstring}, and~\ref{CRcocycle}).
-The notion of twisting provides a connection between the orbifold intersection pairing and the string product.
-In fact, we associate to an almost complex orbifold $\XX$ a canonical vector bundle $\O_\XX\oplus \N_\XX$ over $\IXX\times_\XX \IXX$ and prove that the orbifold intersection pairing, twisted by the Euler class of $\O_\XX\oplus \N_\XX$, is the string product of $\XX$.
+We also prove that the loop product, \hidden product and intersection pairing (for almost complex orbifolds) can be twisted by a cohomology class in $H\lcom(\LXX\times_{\XX}\LXX)$ or $H\lcom(\IXX \times_{\XX} \IXX)$, satisfying the 2-cocycle condition (see Propositions~\ref{pr:twistedassociativity},~\ref{twistedstring}, and~\ref{CRcocycle}).
+The notion of twisting provides a connection between the orbifold intersection pairing and the \hidden product.
+In fact, we associate to an almost complex orbifold $\XX$ a canonical vector bundle $\O_\XX\oplus \N_\XX$ over $\IXX\times_\XX \IXX$ and prove that the orbifold intersection pairing, twisted by the Euler class of $\O_\XX\oplus \N_\XX$, is the \hidden product of $\XX$.

-Parallel to our work, the string product for global quotient orbifolds was studied in~\cite{LUX, GLSU}.
-Furthermore, a nice interpretation of the string product in terms of the Chen-Ruan product of the cotangent bundle was given by Gonz{\'a}lez et al.~\cite{GLSU}.
+Parallel to our work, the \hidden product for global quotient orbifolds was studied in~\cite{LUX, GLSU}.
+Furthermore, a nice interpretation of the \hidden product in terms of the Chen-Ruan product of the cotangent bundle was given by Gonz{\'a}lez et al.~\cite{GLSU}.
 A loop product for global quotients of a manifold by a finite group was studied in~\cite{LuUrXi, LUX}.
+Also purely homotopical techniques to study string topology of classifying spaces of Lie groups have been recently studied in~\cite{CM}.

+We close this introduction by remarking that our construction of string operations for stacks can in fact be extended to generalized (co)homology theories other than singular.
+For instance, in view of the Freed-Hopkins-Teleman's work~\cite{FHT}, using $K$-theory may lead to interesting consequences.
+In the case of manifolds, Cohen and Godin have already considered such generalization in ~\cite{CoGo}.

+The key point in extending our theory to other (co)homology theories is to cast such a (co)homology theory as part of a bivariant theory.
+Once this is done, the formalism developed in Section~\ref{S:Bivariant} applies to produce the desired Gysin maps, and these in turn give rise to string operations.
+The main input needed to make the construction of the Gysin maps possible is to produce an orientation class $\theta$ in the bivariant cohomology of the diagonal $\XX \to \XX\times \XX$, and this is done by making use of appropriate Thom classes (Definition~\ref{D:orientablevb}) for the given (co)homology theory.